paulmsullivan/terraform/README.md

   width="654" height="232">

+## Write a main.tf file to define your resources:

+Save this file as “main.tf” in your working directory.
+Setup the provider by first running “terraform init” in that directory.
+Then run “terraform apply” to use Terraform to create these resources.

 ## Google Cloud Platform free tier:

 There is a free tier of products available that includes things like 1 very small VM, etc: